selfrefactor/now/packages/i-learn-smarter/ils/files/en.md

 One can not always do something great, but certainly something good.
 One defeating others has power, while one defeating himself has strong personality.
 One star is enough, so one can believe in the light.
-One thing I've learned in math, it's too easy, it's wrong!
-Only an idiot believes that he learns from his own experience.
+One thing I've learned in math, it's too easy, it's wrong = Only an idiot believes that he learns from his own experience.
-Only the bravest dreams should risk the awaking.
+Only the bravest dreams should risk the awaking.=
-Only those who swim against the stream reach the source.
-Only through courage man can bring order in his life.
+Only those who swim against the stream reach the source.= Only through courage man can bring order in his life.
 Optimism is the true philosopher stone that transforms into gold everything it touches.
-Order is a sign of weakness.
+Order is a sign of weakness.=
-Order is the pleasure of reason, but disorder is the delight of imagination.
-Our life can not always be full of joy, but always full of love.
+Order is the pleasure of reason, but disorder is the delight of imagination.= Our life can not always be full of joy, but always full of love.
 Our tomorrow will be different if we change today.
 Over praise is like ten pieces of sugar in coffee, nobody can swallow that.
 Pathetic is the student who doesn't outclass his teacher.
 Patience is a slow but reliable builder.
-Patience is the art of slowly becoming angry.
-Patience is the art to hide your impatience.
+Patience is the art of slowly becoming angry.= Patience is the art to hide your impatience.=
-Pay attention to your feelings, because they become thoughts.
-Peace comes through understanding not through agreement.
-People grow old, but rarely mature.
+Pay attention to your feelings, because they become thoughts.= Peace comes through understanding not through agreement.= People grow old, but rarely mature.
 People make plans and the the destiny laughs about that.
 People think that they can evaluate me.